Daylight saving time by country: Scheduled observance

 In the table above, the DST start and end times refer to the local time before each change occurs, unless otherwise specified.
 The shift is the amount of time added at the DST start time and subtracted at the DST end time.
 For example, in Canada and the United States, when DST starts, the local time changes from 02:00 to 03:00, and when DST ends, the local time changes from 02:00 to 01:00.
 As the time change depends on the time zone, it does not occur simultaneously in all parts of these countries.
 Conversely, in almost all parts of Europe that observe DST, the time change occurs simultaneously at 01:00 UTC regardless of their time zone.

-Morocco, including the portion of Western Sahara that it administers, also observes an annual time change but not related to seasonal daylight.
-The local time is decreased by one hour on the Sunday before Ramadan at 03:00, and increased by one hour on the Sunday after Ramadan at 02:00 (in 2025, the dates are 23 February and 6 April).